web3labs/ink-verifier-server/README.md

 ## Unverified Metadata Upload

+> For verified source code and metadata use the [Reproducible Builds Verification](#reproducible-builds-verification-pipeline) mechanism.

-The service supports uploading signed contract metadata as an unverified alternative to reproducible builds generated metadata.
+The service supports uploading **signed contract metadata as an additional alternative to reproducible builds generated metadata**.
+Please note that the signed metadata is not verified and the owner of the code hash is trusted.

 This feature responds to (1) the support for `build_info` data is only available from `cargo-contract 2.0.0-alpha.4`, (2) there is no official image or procedure regarding reproducible builds yet, (3) we want to expand the service utility in the meantime.